 But the heart and core of NolaVie lies with the work of dedicated regular contributors who voice their observations of New Orleans life, places, and people.
 Meet some of them:

-Sharon Litwin, president and co-founder of NolaVie, has extensive non-profit experience in the New Orleans community.
+Sharon Litwin, who passed away on June 24, 2016, was the president and co-founder of NolaVie.
+We continue to remember her and her personal and professional contributions to NolaVie and New Orleans.
+She had extensive non-profit experience in the New Orleans community.
 For 12 years, she served the musicians of the Louisiana Philharmonic Orchestra (LPO), the only musician-owned, collaboratively managed fulltime symphony orchestra in America, first as Executive Director and then as Senior Vice President.
 Prior to that, she served for 12 years as an Assistant Director of the New Orleans Museum of Art, where she directed a $27 million expansion project, built up numerous membership groups, and created long-term relationships with funders both locally and nationally.
 She also worked at The Times-Picayune as a feature writer and with WYES-TV, Public Television in New Orleans as Executive Producer.
 Sharon writes Culture Watch every Thursday for NolaVie, and her online interviews with movers and shakers in the cultural community are produced on air as Notes From New Orleans on WWNO public radio, the local NPR affliliate.
 Email her at [email protected]

 Renee Peck, editor of NolaVie, worked for 32 years as a feature editor and writer at The Times-Picayune, earning Associated Press and Press Club of New Orleans awards along the way.
 She helped launch the first Times-Picayune website in the 1990s, when the Internet was in its infancy.
 Among her past titles are Food Editor, Entertainment Editor, TV Editor, Assistant Living Editor, and Home and Garden Editor.
 Her This Mold House column chronicled with humor and inexpertise her rebuilding efforts post-Katrina.
 Her Big Easy Living column for NolaVie explores the way we live in this always entertaining but sometimes uneasy city.
 Email her at [email protected]